The 20 Best Nonbullous Congenital Ichthyosiform Erythroderma Doctors Near Me in New York, US

 English

 Benedict (Benny) Wu, DO, PhD, is the Director of Inpatient Dermatology and Assistant Professor at Montefiore-Einstein.
 Dr. Wu’s clinical interests extend to inpatient and complex medical dermatology areas, including connective tissue disorders, autoimmune bullous disorders, immunodermatology, cutaneous presentation of systemic conditions, and cutaneous lymphomas.
 Dr. Wu is rated as an Advanced provider by MediFind in the treatment of Nonbullous Congenital Ichthyosiform Erythroderma.
-His top areas of expertise are Scurvy, Pityriasis Lichenoides Et Varioliformis Acuta, Pityriasis Lichenoides Chronica, and Pityriasis Lichenoides.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Scurvy, Pityriasis Lichenoides Et Varioliformis Acuta, Pityriasis Lichenoides Chronica, and Pityriasis Lichenoides.

 Advanced in Nonbullous Congenital Ichthyosiform Erythroderma